scalableminds/webknossos/docs/tracing_ui.md

 The toolbar contains frequently used commands, such as saving and sharing, your current position within the dataset and the ability to switch between various modes for viewing.
 Further, it provides access to all the tools for annotation, navigation, and more.

 The most common buttons are:
-- `Settings`: Toggles the visibility of the left-hand sidepanel with all data and segmentatio layers and settings.
+- `Settings`: Toggles the visibility of the left-hand sidepanel with all data and segmentation layers and their respective settings.
 - `Undo` / `Redo`: Undoes the last operation or redoes it if no new changes have been made in the meantime.
 Undo can only revert changes made in this session (since the moment the annotation view was opened).
 To revert to older versions use the "Restore Older Version" functionality, described later in this list.
 - `Save`: Saves your annotation work. webKnossos automatically saves every 30 seconds.
 - `Archive`: Closes the annotation and archives it, removing it from a user's dashboard.
 Archived annotations can be found on a user's dashboard under "My Annotations" and by clicking on "Show Archived Annotations".
 Use this to declutter your dashboard.
 (Not available for tasks)